Debugging SharedArrayBuffer Cross-Origin Errors

 Root Cause Analysis: COOP & COEP Header Validation

-SharedArrayBuffer requires both Cross-Origin-Opener-Policy: same-origin and Cross-Origin-Embedder-Policy: require-corp on the main document.
+SharedArrayBuffer requires both Cross-Origin-Opener-Policy: same-origin and Cross-Origin-Embedder-Policy: require-corp on the main document response.
 CDNs, reverse proxies, or third-party analytics scripts frequently strip or override these headers during transit.
 Use the Network tab to audit the initial document response, then verify that embedded iframes or scripts comply with COEP.
-For systematic thread inspection and breakpoint mapping, apply Chrome DevTools Worker Debugging methodologies.

 Diagnostics Steps:

-// Production-ready header validation
+// Runtime header validation

 const validateCOI = async () => {